junxit/us-congress-bills-113/metadata.md

 - 2013-05-08 — Introduced in Senate
 - 2013-05-08 — Read twice and referred to the Committee on Veterans' Affairs. (text of measure as introduced: CR S3259)
 - 2013-05-08 — Sponsor introductory remarks on measure.
 (CR S3258-3259)
+- 2013-06-12 — Committee on Veterans' Affairs.
+Hearings held.
+Hearings printed: S.Hrg.
+113-111.
+- 2013-07-24 — Committee on Veterans' Affairs.
+Ordered to be reported without amendment favorably.
+- 2013-09-04 — Committee on Veterans' Affairs.
+Reported by Senator Sanders under authority of the order of the Senate of 08/01/2013 without amendment.
+With written report No. 113-87.
+- 2013-09-04 — Committee on Veterans' Affairs.
+Reported by Senator Sanders under authority of the order of the Senate of 08/01/2013 without amendment.
+With written report No. 113-87.
+- 2013-09-04 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 165.